YuvarekhaMahendran/Google-Merchandise-Store-Performance-Analytics-/README.md

-As a new marketing associate at Google, you have been asked to familiarize yourself with the metrics in Google Analytics that are available for the Google Merchandise Store.
-To help you do this, your manager has given you a list of metrics for user acquisition, engagement, and monetization that you can view under the Life cycle section of the tool.
-Normally, someone reviews these metrics on a monthly basis.
+Used Google Analytics to analyze user acquisition, engagement, and monetization metrics for the Google Merchandise Store to increase engagement rates by an average of 80% with Google.

+•	Acquired data-driven actions by leveraging Life Cycle section metrics, developing an average purchase revenue of $2.56 improvement in the user's action over the 6 months period with “Shop by Brand” items being at the top.